Statue of RoboCop: Origin

 The exchange between the mayor and the user, who was identified as a "random dude in Massachusetts", quickly went viral on Twitter.
 Within a day, RoboCop was on the front page of Reddit, a 'Build a Robocop Statue in Detroit' Facebook group had been started, and a Kickstarter campaign was launched to fund the creation of the statue.
 Articles about the RoboCop statue were written up in Reuters, Gizmodo, TMZ, and Jalopnik.

 Starting with a goal of $50,000, the crowdfunding campaign on Kickstarter raised $67,436 from 2,718 people in six days.
 A $25,000 donation came from graphic designer Pete Hottelet of Omni Consumer Products, an entertainment licensing firm named after the fictional corporation that constructs RoboCop in the film.
 Within the week, "RoboCop" became one of the most-searched terms on Yahoo!

 Actor Peter Weller, who portrayed RoboCop in RoboCop and RoboCop 2, recorded a video for Funny or Die that was released on March 14, 2011.
 In the video, Weller jokingly calls out Mayor Bing for deeming the RoboCop statue "silly".
 Weller also appeared in a video for RoboCharity, which was established by the Detroit foodbank Forgotten Harvest.

 The prospect of a statue of RoboCop in Detroit was mildly controversial.
 Critics pointed to Detroit's portrayal in the RoboCop films as a "lawless hellscape" run by an evil corporation, reinforcing the city's image as "Hollywood's default example of urban decay".
 Others saw the statue as a waste of money, memorializing a fictional character while important projects in the city go unfunded.
 A Crain's Detroit Business headline declared "This is what happens when irony runs amok".
-Later in 2020, the murder of George Floyd and the ensuing protests called into question the symbolism of erecting a statue dedicated to a police officer (albeit a fictional Cyborg (half-Human, half-Robot) one).
+Later in 2020, the murder of George Floyd and the ensuing protests called into question the symbolism of erecting a statue dedicated to a police officer (even if the police officer was a fictional cyborg).